 The History of Influencer Marketing

-In advertising folklore, it is said that long ago, the Queen and the Pope used to endorse medicine - for the benefit of the common people.
-In a sense, they were the earliest influencers, promoting the use of medicine to people who weren’t believers yet.
+In advertising folklore, it is said that long ago, the Queen and the Pope used to endorse medicine – for the benefit of the common people.
+In a sense, they were the first influencers in the history of influencer marketing, promoting the use of medicine to people who weren’t believers yet.

 1890: Nancy Green Becomes the Face of Aunt Jemima